Curvature properties and Shafarevich conjecture for toroidal compactifications of ball quotients: Nonpositively curved Kähler manifolds containing submanifolds with

-It is sufficient to show that $\Ricci_M (e_i, e_i) = 0$ for all $i<n$.
-Recall that the first Bianchi identity gives for all vectors $X,Y \in T_xM$: In particular, if the sectional curvature is nonpositive, so is the holomorphic bisectional curvature.
-This formula also allows to express the Ricci curvature at $x$:
+Since $e_1$ can be any unitary vector at $x$ tangent to $V$, it is enough to show that $\Ricci_M (e_1, e_1)$ vanishes.
+Recall that the first Bianchi identity gives for all vectors $X,Y \in T_xM$ In particular, if the sectional curvature is nonpositive, so is the holomorphic bisectional curvature.
+This formula also allows us to express the Ricci curvature at $x$:

-We assert that for all vectors $v,w$ tangent to $M$ at the same point, we have: This inequality holds for all Kähler manifolds with nonpositive Riemannian sectional curvature.
-Provided that it is true, we apply it to $v=e_i$ and $w=e_n$: since $R(e_i, Je_i, e_i, Je_i)=0$ due to the fact that the holomorphic sectional curvature of $M$ restricted to $TV$ is zero, this shows that $\Ricci_{M\,\vert TV}=0$.
+We assert that for all vectors $v,w$ tangent to $M$ at the same point, we have This inequality holds for all Kähler manifolds with nonpositive Riemannian sectional curvature.
+Provided that it is true, we apply it to $v=e_1$ and $w=e_j$ for all $j>k$: this shows that $\Ricci_{M\,\vert TV}=0$ since $R(e_1, Je_1, e_1, Je_1)=0$, due to the fact that the holomorphic sectional curvature of $M$ restricted to $TV$ is zero.

-The proof of Inequality \eqref{eq_courbure_determinant_polynome}, coming from the articles \cite{mostowCompactKahlerSurface1980,dicerboFinitevolumeComplexhyperbolicSurfaces2012}, consists in considering a one-parameter family of tangent planes at the considered point, and in expressing the curvature of these planes as a nonpositive function of the parameter.
+The proof of Inequality \eqref{eq_courbure_determinant_polynome}, coming from \cite[Lemma 1]{mostowCompactKahlerSurface1980},\cite[Inequality (1)]{dicerboFinitevolumeComplexhyperbolicSurfaces2012}, consists in considering a one-parameter family of tangent planes at the considered point, and in expressing the curvature of these planes as a nonpositive function of the parameter.
 We use the fact that the metric is Kählerian to simplify the expression of the curvature.
-More precisely, for any real number $a$, we set:
+More precisely, for any real number $a$, we set

 Since $p_{-a}=Jq_a$ and $q_{-a}=-Jp_a$, the map $a\mapsto R(p_a,q_a,p_a,q_a)$ is even.
 It can thus be written as a polynomial $P(a^{2})$ of degree at most 2 in $a^2$: